 - Customers get a 7-day trial with the option to return the vehicle, no questions asked.

-To give Carvana the brownie points it deserves, it is convenient service.
+To give Carvana the brownie points it deserves, it is a convenient service.
 If you are within a 100-mile radius of Atlanta, Austin, Cincinnati, or any other city that they service, you are eligible for free delivery.
 If you don’t want a delivery, you can pick up your vehicle at one of their “used car vending machines.”

 Arguably, the platform represents the pure online shopping experience.